 If you’re planning a trip to a country where there’s been an outbreak, you may want to cancel your holiday and get your money back.
 However, airlines, cruise lines and package holiday operators don’t always have to give you a refund.
 In fact, they may even charge you a cancellation fee, and this fee can rise as you get closer to your departure date.
 In these situations, travel insurance cancellation cover can help refund your costs.

-Whether you can get a refund without using insurance usually depends on what advice the Foreign and Commonwealth Office (FCO) is giving.
-If the FCO advises against all non-essential travel to your destination, most tour operators will offer you a refund or allow you to re-book.
-But if the FCO still says it’s safe to travel, you might not be able to get your money back – even if you don’t want to go.
+Whether you can get a refund without using insurance usually depends on what advice the Foreign, Commonwealth & Development Office (FCDO) is giving.
+If the FCDO advises against all non-essential travel to your destination, most tour operators will offer you a refund or allow you to re-book.
+But if the FCDO still says it’s safe to travel, you might not be able to get your money back – even if you don’t want to go.

 Just in case, it’s a good idea to have travel insurance sorted.
 If you have cancellation cover included in your travel insurance, you’ll be able to claim back the costs of your trip.
 These can include the costs of flights, accommodation, or activities, usually up to between £1,000 and £5,000.